 During a vote at 10 pm on April 27 in Dáil Éireann, Ireland’s lower house, a motion to stop the ban of selling turf was shortly defeated by 72 votes to 64.
 The motion was voted twice as the result had less than a ten-vote difference.

-The vote followed several days of intense discussions inside the coalition majority as commercial sale of turf is supposed to be banned from September 2022, as mentioned by Environment Minister Eamon Ryan earlier in April, answering to a question in parliament.
+The vote followed several days of intense discussions inside the coalition majority as the commercial sale of turf is supposed to be banned from September 2022, as mentioned by Environment Minister Eamon Ryan earlier in April, answering to a question in parliament.

-Last September, the minister had announced that new standards for domestic solid fuels would be introduced across Ireland within a year.
+Last September, the minister announced that new standards for domestic solid fuels would be introduced across Ireland within a year.

 But while the matter resurfaced, it deeply divided the coalition government made up of the Fianna Fáil, the Fine Gael and the Green parties, and raised broad opposition from Ireland representatives of rural communities.

 Meanwhile, Minister Ryan has been trying to appease critics.
 Prime Minister Micheál Martin also helped reduce tensions on the issue.
 A series of meetings took place in the days before the vote of the motion as it was said the ban of selling turf could collapse the government.
 Yet, the proposal has not been issued and is still in draft stage.

 Moreover, peat is only 3% of the energy consumed in Ireland, far behind 45% of Ireland’s primary energy needs fulfilled with oil products and 34% with natural gas, according to the Sustainable Energy Authority of Ireland.
 Its use is also on a declining trend.

 Peat is not only used to produce whiskey or for industrial use.
 Sod peat, rectangular-shaped and air-dried peat sometimes compressed in briquettes and more commonly known as turf, is typically burned in open fires at home.